-- (a) the topography of the site; - (b) the size, shape and orientation of the site; - (c) the setbacks of surrounding buildings; - (d) the height bulk and form of existing and proposed buildings; - the character of the development existing on established properties in the area; and - (f) any overshadowing of adjoining properties or public places.

-Buildings for a sensitive use must be separated from an Agriculture Zone or Rural Zone a distance of:

-- (a) not less than 200m; or - (b) if the setback of an existing building is within 200m, not less than the existing building.

-Buildings for a sensitive use must be sited so as to not conflict or interfere with uses in the Agriculture Zone or Rural Zone, having regard to:

-- (a) the size, shape and topography of the site; - (b) the separation of any existing buildings for sensitive uses on adjoining properties; - (c) the existing and potential use of adjoining properties; - (d) any proposed attenuation measures; and - (e) any buffers created by natural or other features.
+(b) the size, shape and orientation of the site; (c) the setbacks of surrounding buildings; (d) the height bulk and form of existing and proposed buildings; (e) the character of the development existing on established properties in the area; and (f) any overshadowing of adjoining properties or public places.
+A4 P4 Buildings for a sensitive use must be separated from an Agriculture Zone or Rural Zone a distance of: (a) not less than 200m; or (b) if the setback of an existing building is within 200m, not less than the existing building.
+Buildings for a sensitive use must be sited so as to not conflict or interfere with uses in the Agriculture Zone or Rural Zone, having regard to: (a) the size, shape and topography of the site; (b) the separation of any existing buildings for sensitive uses on adjoining properties; (c) the existing and potential use of adjoining properties; (d) any proposed attenuation measures; and (e) any buffers created by natural or other features.

-- (a) has an area and dimensions appropriate for use and development in the zone; - (b) is provided with appropriate access to a road; and - (c) contains areas which are suitable for residential development.
+Objective: That each lot: (a) has an area and dimensions appropriate for use and development in the zone; (b) is provided with appropriate access to a road; and (c) contains areas which are suitable for residential development. (c) contains areas which are suitab Acceptable Solutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, must: Each lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral (a) have an area not less than appoified in Table reserve or Utilities, must have sufficient useable area regard to:

+(e)

+(f)

-- (a) have an area not less than specified in Table 11.1 and: - (i) be able to contain a minimum area of 15m x 20m clear of: - a. all setbacks required by clause11.4.2 A2 and A3; and - easements or other title restrictions that limit or restrict development; and - (ii) existing buildings are consistent with the setback required by clause 11.4.2 A2 and A3; - (b) be required for public use by the Crown, a council or a State authority; - (c) be required for the provision of Utilities; or - (d) be for the consolidation of a lot with another lot provided each lot is within the same zone.
+- (a) have an area not less than specified in Table 11.1 and: - (i) be able to contain a minimum area of 15m x 20m clear of: - a. all setbacks required by clause 11.4.2 A2 and A3; and - easements or other title restrictions that limit or restrict development; and - existing buildings are consistent with the setback required by clause 11.4.2 A2 and A3; - (b) be required for public use by the Crown, a council or a State authority; - (c) be required for the provision of Utilities; or

+(d) be for the consolidation of a lot with another lot provided each lot is within the same zone.